msbani/document-scanner/README.md

 - Performance may vary under poor lighting or if the document edges are unclear.
 - Works best for flat, single-document images with strong contrast.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvement, feel free to open an issue or create a pull request.